 The first stage of IEC is called equilibration.
 During this process, the ion exchange stationary phase is equilibrated to ensure that it is operating at the optimized pH and ionic strength conditions to maximize adsorption of the target polar component of the stationary phase.

-The exchange surface is a resin which comprises a matrix of charged ionizable functional groups or ligands.
+The exchange surface is a resin that comprises a matrix of charged ionizable functional groups or ligands.
 This stationary phase displays these functional groups that form ionic interactions with the analyte ion of opposing charge.
 It is important to maintain electroneutrality, which is the state in which the net charge of the system is zero.
 Counterions are present in the equilibration solution.

 In the second stage, the target polar analyte present in the mobile sample phase must compete with counterions for adsorption to the mobile phase.
 This process results in counterion displacement; any components that are unable to bind pass through the column and are immediately eluted.